Queensland Health Guidelines for Public Health Units

-Any exposed health care worker who does not have adequate evidence of immunity should be excluded from duty beginning seven days after exposure to rubella and continuing until either
+Any exposed health care worker who does not have adequate evidence of immunity should be excluded from duty beginning 7 days after exposure to rubella and continuing until either

 a) 21 days after last exposure

-b) seven days after the onset of rash if illness develops or until fully recovered, whichever is longer.
+b) 7 days after the onset of rash if illness develops or until fully recovered, whichever is longer.